Bellambi Heights BESS

 Planning Process

-The Minister for Planning and Public Spaces granted consent for the Project on 2 May 2024.
-You can access the Development Consent on the New South Wales Major Projects Website.
+The Minister for Planning and Public Spaces granted consent for the project on 2 May 2024.

 Engagement